medically-reviewed-iconClinically Reviewed

 Why does PCOS cause chin hair?

 In women with PCOS, excessive hair growth occurs due to elevated androgen levels stimulating certain hair follicles, particularly those more responsive to hormonal shifts.
+Genetics can play a part as well.
+While fine, light facial hair (vellus hair) is common in women, PCOS can turn that into dark, coarse hair.

 What does ingrown chin hair in PCOS mean?

 In women with PCOS, chin hair tends to be thicker and curlier than usual, which makes it more likely to grow into the skin rather than out of it, leading to ingrown hair.
-Ingrown chin hair can be more than just irritating.
-They can cause:
+Ingrown chin hair can cause painful bumps or pustules, inflammation, and scarring or dark spots (post-inflammatory hyperpigmentation).
+It's important to avoid picking or squeezing ingrown hairs, as this can lead to infection or long-term skin damage.

 Ways to get rid of chin hair from PCOS

-When applied topically, turmeric may slow hair growth and reduce inflammation.
+• Apply turmeric paste: When applied topically, turmeric may slow hair growth and reduce inflammation.
 Mix it with chickpea flour and milk or yoghurt to create a facial mask.

-Eating plenty of vegetables, fruits, whole grains, and healthy fats can lower inflammation and support hormone regulation, potentially reducing excess chin hair.
+• Anti-inflammatory diet: Eating plenty of vegetables, fruits, whole grains, and healthy fats can lower inflammation and support hormone regulation, potentially reducing excess chin hair.

-Regular physical activity and stress management, like yoga and meditation, can improve insulin sensitivity and reduce hormonal imbalances linked to PCOS chin hair.
+• Exercise daily: Regular physical activity and stress management, like yoga and meditation, can improve insulin sensitivity and reduce hormonal imbalances linked to PCOS chin hair.

-These can be used to gently exfoliate the chin area, potentially reducing the thickness of hair over time and preventing ingrown hairs.
+• Sugar and lemon scrub: These can be used to gently exfoliate the chin area, potentially reducing the thickness of hair over time and preventing ingrown hairs.

-Balanced blood sugar supports hormonal stability.
+• Keep blood sugar in check: Balanced blood sugar supports hormonal stability.
 Avoid high-sugar snacks and refined carbs, and focus on slow-digesting foods to reduce androgen spikes.

 When to seek help from a doctor

 While a few stray chin hairs might not be cause for concern, persistent or worsening hirsutism and rapid hair growth on the chin should prompt a visit to your gynaecologist, especially if accompanied by other PCOS symptoms like irregular periods or acne.
+It's particularly important to seek medical advice if hair growth is rapid or sudden, you experience pain, heavy bleeding, or fertility issues, or natural remedies and lifestyle changes aren't improving the situation.

 Beauty beyond hormones

-Hair growth on the chin from PCOS can feel frustrating, but it doesn’t define who you are.
+Hair growth on the chin from PCOS can feel frustrating, but it doesn't define who you are.
 With the right care and natural approaches, you can manage it in a way that feels right for you.
-Remember, it’s just one small part of your journey, not the whole story.
-Taking gentle steps forward can help you feel more confident and in control every day.
+Remember, it's just one small part of your journey, not the whole story.

 Frequently Asked Questions